Owner Portal Tenant Portal

 • It reinforces responsible tenancy and pairs naturally with thorough tenant screening.

-Make it enforceable: state the requirement in the lease, set a minimum liability limit (commonly $100,000), and ask to be named as an "interested party" so you're notified if the policy lapses.
-Collecting proof at move-in and at each renewal keeps it from quietly falling away.
+Make it enforceable: state the requirement clearly in the lease (or a dedicated addendum), set a minimum liability limit — commonly $100,000 — and ask to be named as an "interested party" or "additional interest" so the carrier notifies you if the policy lapses.
+Collect proof at move-in and at each renewal so it doesn't quietly fall away.
+Build the requirement in alongside your other lease addendums so it's documented and consistent across every tenancy.

 The Bottom Line